Ringed salamander: Larval and juvenile development

 Larvae start to present in ponds in September and October.
 Based on eggs hatched in the laboratory environment, the average total length of larvae just hatched is 11.5mm.
 Unlike spring breeding species, ringed salamander larvae overwinter under the ice in their birth ponds.
 The larval period ranges from 7 to 9 months, which is similar to that of marbled salamanders.
 Larvae mortality can be caused by freezing, drying, low pH, predation including cannibalism, and disease.
 Premetamorphic mortality can be as high as 99.9% and peaks during the first two months post-hatching and during metamorphic periods.

 Juveniles generally emerge in April the following spring.
-The average survival rate of juveniles from eggs to metamorphosis is only 0.2%, which is really low and doesn't vary much among ponds or years.
+The average survival rate of juveniles from eggs to metamorphosis is only 0.2%, which is really low and does not vary much among ponds or years.
 The mean snout-vent length of metamorphosing juveniles is 39.2mm, which is about 50% of that of breeding adults, but the largest juvenile can be 76% of the adult size.
 Juveniles that metamorphosed in early spring are usually larger than those that metamorphose later in the summer.
 A larger body size corresponds to a high probability of surviving, a younger age at first reproduction, and a longer lifespan.
 This is the opposite trend compared to spotted salamanders, of which juveniles metamorphose later are larger, and have higher fitness.

 Limb regeneration loss of adults

 The limb regeneration time of larval salamanders shortens with development, and postmetamorphic adult larval salamanders exhibit little or no limb regeneration.
 Through experiments looking at regeneration times for larval salamanders at different age (40 days), axolotl (30+ days), newt (44 days) and adult salamanders (155 to 370 days), it was found that the limb regeneration time of each stage has a huge difference.
 Based on two criteria: each stage is similar to the sequences of previous stages of newt, while these stages must be easily identifiable by examining the external morphology of living organisms, the results revealed 11 well-defined regeneration phases.
 There is a saying that environmental conditions cause salamanders to lose the ability to express their intrinsic ability.
-Regeneration was observed in the following conditions for the adult salamanders: A. annulatum, 324 to 370 dpa; A. maculatum, 255 to 300 dpa; A. texanum, 215 to 250 dpa; and A. tigranum, 155 to 180 dpa.
+Regeneration was observed in the following conditions for the adult salamanders: A. annulatum, 324 to 370 dpa; A. maculatum, 255 to 300 dpa; A. texanum, 215 to 250 dpa; and A. tigrinum, 155 to 180 dpa.